APHA-CSU/btb-phylo/Readme.md

 ## Production - serving ViewBovine app

 `btb-phylo` provides a snp-matrix for ViewBovine APHA.
+Details of the ViewBovine phylogeny dataflow and sample selection are provided in [ViewBovineDataFlow.md]((https://github.com/APHA-CSU/btb-phylo/blob/main/ViewBovineDataFlow.md))

 Updating the snp-matrix is triggered manually and should be run either weekly or on arrival of new processed WGS data.